 These are meant to encourage partnerships in the class and familiarize students with Maple as a tool, not as a graded activity.
 Have fun. bob will give you feedback on your submtted assignments.

-Homework problems marked by an asterisk * on the homework log page are to be done using MAPLE with a partner (or two partners).
+Homework problems marked by an asterisk * on the homework log page are to be done using MAPLE with a partner (or two or three partners).
 Save each chapter's problems in a single worksheet (with all partners' full names inside the worksheet at the top with date) as "MAPLE sections" with a section title labeling the problem (as in 3.1.2 for Stewart chapter 3 section 1 problem 2 or CLM 2.4.1 for the CalcLabs with Maple problems) on your personal hard drive or network space (each partner keeps a copy for safety) until requested to submit the chapter worksheet the week following chapter completion.
 You may work individually on any given problem if successful, but must meet, discuss and merge your work with a fixed partner(s) for a given maple worksheet collection of assignments.
 Try to put in comments that explain what you are doing in your worksheet, rather than just listing a series of maple inputs and outputs.

 Follow the instructions of the textbook problem, unless a template is provided with internal instructions.
 [Template worksheets for specific problems can be copied with select all and pasted into a section in your own worksheet.]

 Here is a template file to get started.
 Save it and open it up in MAPLE:

 Add a new section for each problem in future worksheets.
 Be sure to use text mode [ T icon on the toolbar, no prompt at beginning of the line].

 Worksheet submission will be done as an email attachment where the filename is: